quantiota/Raspberry-Pi-AI-Agent-Host/README.md

 ```

-Then follow this [Tutorial](https://github.com/quantiota/AI-Agent-Host/tree/main/tests) for guidance
+Then follow the prerequiste section on this [Tutorial](https://github.com/quantiota/AI-Agent-Host/tree/main/tests) for guidance.

 ## Frequently Asked Questions